9mat/FCND-Controls-CPP/writeup.md

 #### Implement lateral position control in C++

-It is implemented in `QuadControl::LateralPositionControl` function
+It is implemented in `QuadControl::LateralPositionControl` function, using PD controller with P-gain of 30 and D-gain of 12.

 ```c++
 V3F QuadControl::LateralPositionControl(V3F posCmd, V3F velCmd, V3F pos, V3F vel, V3F accelCmdFF)